lruthotto/QSMReconstruction.m/README.md

 This repository contains MATLAB files for image deblurring and Quantitative Susceptibility Mapping used in the review paper:

-J.Chung, L.Ruthotto, Computational Methods for Image Reconstruction, JNM Special Issue on Quantitative Susceptibilit Mapping, in revision, 2016
+J.Chung, L.Ruthotto, Computational Methods for Image Reconstruction, NMR Biomedicine Special Issue: QSM, in revision, 2016

 # Requirements